MikeyBower93/mikeybower93.github.io/posts/fun_with_flags.md

 This is a job that runs every half second, that simply goes through a list of capitals, and updates their time.
 It also provides a public API `fetch_time_zones()` which calls the GenServer to get the current state of the time zones so LiveView processes can get the current values.
 Here we can see how GenServers are giving me the ability to have code running in the background frequently, which provides a function for clients to interact with the GenServer, with the great recovery mechanisms baked into OTP for very small amounts of code.

 # LiveView
 The code that interacts with the browser using LiveView is similarly simple and effective.
-Which looks like this:
+Which looks like this
 ```elixir
 defmodule LiveClocksWeb.LiveView.Clocks do
   use Phoenix.LiveView